mark-bloom/OctoLight_Home-Assistant/README.md

 Maybe in the future:
 - [ ] Add light settings (e.g. brightness and colour) for turn on
-- [ ] Add options for light-off delay to apply to print failure and cancellation
+- [ ] Add options for light-off delay to apply to print failure and cancellation (possibly individual values)